open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 bootstrap   ACTIVE   True     3m23s
 ```

-If the instance is in the `ACTIVE` state, the resources defined in the `ResourceGraphDefinition` are created and
+If the instance is in the `ACTIVE` state, the resources defined in the `ResourceGraphDefinition` were created and
 reconciled.
-This includes the OCM K8s Toolkit resources for the Helm chart and the image, as well as the FluxCD
+This includes the OCM K8s Toolkit resources for the Helm chart and the image, as well as FluxCDs
 resources for the OCI repository and the Helm release.
 Accordingly, you should see the following deployment in the
-cluster:
+cluster.
+To see, if the deployment was successful, you can use the following command:

 ```bash
 kubectl get deployments